-Trump ex-campaign head Manafort to cooperate in Russia probe
+Trump ex-campaign head Manafort to cooperate with Russia probe

 Manafort, 69, also pleaded guilty to two criminal counts, becoming the most prominent former Trump campaign official to plead guilty in Mueller’s investigation.

+In a statement, the White House distanced Trump from the veteran Republican operative who helped get him elected against the odds in 2016.

+“This had absolutely nothing to do with the president or his victorious 2016 presidential campaign,” White House spokeswoman Sarah Sanders said of the Manafort news on Friday.
+“It is totally unrelated.”

-The probe has cast a shadow over the Republican’s presidency and Manafort’s decision to cooperate deals a setback to Trump ahead of congressional elections on Nov.
+The probe has cast a shadow over the Republican’s presidency.
+Manafort’s decision to cooperate deals a political setback to Trump ahead of congressional elections on Nov.
 6.

-A longtime Republican operative, Manafort made millions of dollars working for pro-Russian Ukrainian politicians before taking an unpaid position with Trump’s campaign for five months.
+Manafort made millions of dollars working for pro-Russian Ukrainian politicians before taking an unpaid position with Trump’s campaign for five months.

 He led the campaign in mid-2016 when Trump was selected as the Republican presidential nominee at the party convention.